-49 See part 2, section 14, Repayment negotiations, and section 15, Contact when a payment arrangement is in place.
+48 See part 2, section 14 of this guideline, Repayment negotiations, and section 15 of this guideline, Contact when a payment arrangement is in place.

-However, if judgment is subsequently obtained, further correspondence or other communication may be appropriate (for example, to outline alternatives to enforcement of the judgment debt through the courts).
-For a more general discussion of legal action and procedures, see part 2, section 21, Legal action and procedures.
+49 However, if judgment is subsequently obtained, further correspondence or other communication may be appropriate (for example, to outline alternatives to enforcement of the judgment debt through the courts).
+For a more general discussion of legal action and procedures, see part 2, section 21 in this guideline, Legal action and procedures.